 The high quantity of butter is what makes them so delicious, but also so volatile.
 If you’re making these in summer or a hot kitchen, be prepared to use your fridge or freezer a lot as you roll them out.

-So, onto the tips and tricks for successful gluten free linzer cookies:
+Tips and tricks for successful gluten free Linzer cookies

-- Roll the dough out on baking paper that is well floured.
+Roll the dough out on baking paper that is well floured.
+Flour the dough itself (getting all the moist bits) before putting it down on the floured baking paper.
 Be generous with the flour, but try to use the least amount possible.
 The more flour you add, the drier the end result.
 Honestly, tapioca flour is the way to go – for whatever reason, it makes them so much easier to roll out.
 Arrowroot flour/starch or cornflour would also work – any gluten free starch.

-- If you’re working in a hot kitchen, I suggest rolling the dough, cutting the cookies and then placing the whole thing back in the fridge for 5-10 minutes.
-From there, use a thin metal spatula to go under each cookie and lift it up.
-The excess dough will fall away and your cookie will still have sides that are intact.
+If you’re working in a hot kitchen, I suggest rolling the dough, cutting the cookies and then placing the whole thing back in the fridge for 5-10 minutes.

 Although this should be a straightforward answer, it isn’t!
 It depends on how thinly you roll out your cookies, which depends on how much time you’re willing to sacrifice (looking at you, southern hemisphere friends).
 The thinner you roll them, the quicker they will cook, obviously.
 I recommend cooking them for 10 minutes and then in 2 minute increments after that.
 You can always (carefully) remove the cookies that are over browning and continue cooking the rest through.